coderjolly/coderjolly.github.io/index.md

 Before my masters, I have worked as a **Data Scientist Engineer** for [Tatras Data](https://tatrasdata.com/){:target="_blank"} where I was exposed to the world of large-scale `High Performance Computing (HPC) data to construct ETL pipelines for demand sensing utilization` using `PySpark, Python, SQL, Databricks` and supervised learning techniques.

-Prior to this, my contribution as a **Jr. Data Scientist** at the [Sabudh Foundation](https://www.linkedin.com/company/sabudh-foundation/posts/){:target="_blank"} was to `analyse textual transcripts using NLP on EHR/EMR data and vision based techniques using SHAP`.
-Furthermore, I have used these deductions for `claims analysis to improve fraud detection for deployment on cloud services.`
+Prior to this, my contribution as a **Jr. Data Scientist** at the [Sabudh Foundation](https://www.linkedin.com/company/sabudh-foundation/posts/){:target="_blank"} was to `analyse High Performance Computing (HPC) using clustering for user based profile and analyse the risk severity of a driver using positional data`.

 Currently, I am seeking **full-time opportunities** in field of data analysis/engineering/science and machine learning.